-Before dismissing this narrative as a crazy hodgepodge, we have to admit that it has all the necessary ingredients to motivate a potentially interesting monster movie.
+Before dismissing this narrative as a crazy hodgepodge, we need to admit that it has all the necessary ingredients to motivate a potentially interesting monster movie.
 Quintillus is a pasty white, face-challenged artifact with a one-track mind, controlled by the magic of an ancient amulet and a surviving spark of romance.
 The reincarnated love angle is borrowed from various Mummy stories and the superb original Karloff version, but it does lend the monster a better-than-usual reason for carting the heroine around.
 I hope Bob Bryant had a strong back, for publicity stills, the trailer, and UA’s crude 2-color poster all emphasize the same carry-the-girl graphic.
 The film’s ending communicates a fairly original macabre irony; I remember fellow horror enthusiast Susan Turner once explaining to me that Curse was especially popular with female monster fans (Actually, she said, ‘the girls’).
 Although it’s not a big secret, I won’t detail the ending for purposes of spoilers.
 It’s actually the one clever thing in the whole movie.

 Don’t look for any of that stuff in this movie..
-The mostly flat-lit sets look cheap, the dialogue is padded with irrelevant chatter and the unfortunate actors mostly stand rooted in place to read their lines.
+The mostly flat-lit sets are cheap, the dialogue is padded with irrelevant chatter and the unfortunate actors do a lot of standing rooted in place to read their lines.
 A droning narrator is heard at frequent intervals, re-capping the story and telling us what we’re seeing, as if nobody’s expecting us to pay attention.
 Edward Cahn’s direction creates little in the way of mystique around the flaky white stone monster, which is on view from the very first shot.
 As it has all the mystery of a mannequin covered with plaster, nobody seems to be particularly frightened by it.
 Deprived of a scare factor, our minds wander to thoughts of how the costume bends and wrinkles when Quintillus walks… he’s the first-ever rubberized plaster man.